-The proposed development of Erf 103 and 104, Wittedrift will impact on the Bosfontein River floodplain wetland that is situated north of the proposed development area.
+The proposed development of Erf 103 and 104, Wittedrift will impact on the Bosfontein River wetland that is situated north of the proposed development area.
 The wetland habitat is degraded due to various impacts within the catchment such as from agriculture, forestry and urban development.
 The wetland received a 'D' PES score, indicating a Poor system.
-However, this is an indication of the health of the whole reach of natural wetland.
+However, this is an indication of the health of the whole reach of natural wetland adjacent to the development.
 The fragment of wetland habitat remaining is in better health with dense vegetation cover and no signs of erosion.
 The wetland's functional importance is highlighted in its ability to attenuate floods, trap sediment and control erosion.
-It is recommended that the wetland be maintained in its current state.
+It is recommended that the wetland be maintained in its current state which will allow it to perform valuable ecosystem services.

 There are two proposed development layouts, Alternative A and Alternative B, that were assessed in this report.
 Alternative A is the original layout where development encroaches significantly into aquatic habitat on the eastern side of the development.
 Alternative B is the amended layout that considers the 10m aquatic buffer.
-Although the infrastructure still slightly encroaches into the buffer, it is unlikely to cause high impacts to the aquatic habitat.
+Although some infrastructure still slightly encroaches into the buffer, it is unlikely to cause high impacts to the aquatic habitat.
 It is however still recommended that infrastructure be set back to be completely outside the buffer.